Pensions and your personal allowance

 Exactly.
 For every £2 of salary above £100,000, the personal allowance is reduced by £1.
 This applies to salaries up to £125,140, at which point the personal allowance is entirely depleted.

-How does this equate to a 60% tax rate?
+How does this equate to a 60 percent tax rate?

 Your personal allowance is fully depleted at the point when your income reaches £125,140.
-Above this amount there is no more personal allowance to deplete, so you are simply taxed at the higher rate of 40%.
-Annual income greater than £150,000 is taxed at the additional rate: 45%.
+Above this amount, you do not get a personal allowance.
+But incomes above £125,140 are taxed at the additional rate of 45 percent.

 Exactly.